wygulmage/after-sundown/monsters.md

 Giant Animals are vulnerable to silver.

-**[size=20]Behemoths[/size]**
+### Behemoths
-"_Let's not overlook the fact that he didn't eat me._"
+_"Let's not overlook the fact that he didn't eat me."_

 Magically enhanced monstrous beasts prowl the wilds of the astral plane, and sometimes their rampages take them through holes in reality to invade the mortal world.
 In areas unseen by man, animals will sometimes spontaneously grow to magically augmented size and then rampage from there.
 Behemoths look pretty much like mortal animals save that they are substantially larger than their natural kin and _substantially_ more aggressive and dangerous to humans.

 A Behemoth's Giant Size is always on, and it is important to note that sometimes they are of a type of creature which is itself _normally_ 3.5 meters or more such as giant anacondas and the like.
 Giant Size in this case represents a proportional increase for such creatures, meaning a rough doubling in all dimensions and an increase in mass by approximately 10 times.
 A Behemoth was never human, but it is a real creature, and before considering its Giant Size and Potency, it uses the normal stats of an animal of its type.

-A Behemoth has an Astral power source and a Continuous power schedule.**Behemoth Starting Powers**
+A Behemoth has an Astral power source and a Continuous power schedule.

+#### Behemoth Starting Powers

-- Basic Powers -
+Basic Powers

 * Touch of Darkness (Basic Lure of Destruction)
 * Vigor (Basic Clout)

--Advanced Powers -
+Advanced Powers

 * Giant Size (Advanced Clout)

 **Story Inspiration:** Mighty Joe Young, Lake Placid, Boa vs. Python, Le Pacte de Loups, Them

-**[size=20]Swarms[/size]**
+### Swarms
-"_Do you happen to have a pair of birds that are... just friendly?_"
+_"Do you happen to have a pair of birds that are... just friendly?"_

-Whether it's the birds in [u]The Birds[/u] or a horde of rats in [u]Willard[/u], life in horror has a propensity for having large groups of individually innocuous beasts get together in a big group and go on a rampage.
+Whether it's the birds in [The Birds](http://www.imdb.com/title/tt0056869/) or a horde of rats in [Willard](http://www.imdb.com/title/tt0067991/), life in horror has a propensity for having large groups of individually innocuous beasts get together in a big group and go on a rampage.
 It may seem like they can't possibly be fought with weapons, since there's about a fantastillion of them in each swarm.
 But the reality is that the Swarm itself is completely meaningless.
 They "are" an intangible energy field that whips mundane beasts into a frenzy of violence.
 As such, one simply has to hit the intangible force between the controlled beasts with silver until it stops moving.

 Unfortunately, Swarms have a tendency to respawn within a few days unless something drastic is done.

-A Swarm has an Astral power source and a Lunar power schedule.**Swarm Starting Powers**
+A Swarm has an Astral power source and a Lunar power schedule.

+#### Swarm Starting Powers

-- Basic Powers -
+Basic Powers

 * Revive the Flesh (Basic Fortitude)
 * Supernatural Senses (Basic Discernment)
 * Tongue of Beasts (Basic Call of the Wild)
 * Hide From Notice (Basic Veil)

--Advanced Powers -
+Advanced Powers

 * Empty Body (Discernment / Fortitude Devotion)
 * Restoration (Advanced Fortitude)
 * The Beckoning (Advanced Call of the Wild)

 **Story Inspiration:** The Birds, The Swarm, Willard

-**[size=20]Chimera[/size]**
+### Chimera
-"_That is simply unnatural._"
+_"That is simply unnatural."_

 In the heart of Maya there are animals that don't really look like Earthly animals at all.
 Sometimes they look like two or more creatures melded together awkwardly, and sometimes they just look like something drawn up for [u]Heavy Metal[/u].
 These are the Chimera, and some of them look like mythic beasts such as unicorns and basilisks.
 And it is important to note that they actually _behave_ like those legendary monsters do _in horror movies_.
 Which means that mostly what they do is wander around and use their powers to murder people.
 Chimeras are about the size of a horse and are not cuddly at all.

 A Chimera has the mind of an animal, and the physique of a horrible man-eating monster.
 Since they aren't even reasonable facsimiles of humans, they not only have a non-standard attribute array but indeed fairly fixed attributes and skills.
 They _do_ have a Potency rating, and sometimes these values increase.
 Whether they have a spiral horn or a scorpion's tail, a Chimera has natural weaponry that inflict 3 Lethal damage.

 S: 8 A: 3 I: 3 L: 1 W: 5 C: 1

 Skills: Artisan 1; Athletics 5; Combat 3; Perception 2; Rigging 3 (Water); Stealth 2; Survival 4

-A Chimera has an Astral power source and a Continuous power schedule.**Chimera Starting Powers**
+A Chimera has an Astral power source and a Continuous power schedule.

+#### Chimera Starting Powers

-- Core Discipline: Trail of Tears -
+Core Discipline: Trail of Tears

 * Curse of Failure (Trail of Tears)
 * Pain Drops (Trail of Tears)

-- Basic Powers -
+Basic Powers

 * Light of Ennui (Basic Descent of Entropy)
 * Revive the Flesh (Basic Fortitude)
 * Hide from Notice (Basic Veil)
 * Tongue of Beasts (Basic Call of the Wild)

--Advanced Powers -
+Advanced Powers

 * Water Prison (Advanced Trail of Tears)
 * Aura of Decay (Advanced Descent of Entropy)
 * Hide in Plain Sight (Advanced Veil)

 **Story Inspiration:** Basilisk, Orangopoid, Xenomorph, Spidron

-**[size=20]Kaiju[/size]**
+### Kaiju
-"_What the hell is that?_"
+_"What the hell is that?"<br />
-"_We need bigger guns._"
+"We need bigger guns."_

 There are things in the wilderness of horror that defy ready analysis.
 Some are really, _really_ big.
 And they stomp out of nightmares and crush everything beneath their feet.
 They are the Kaiju, and they have no place in the modern world.
 Standing at something over 15 meters tall, these prehistoric beasts are awe inspiringly terrifying.
 It's not even _entirely_ clear that these titanic monstrosities are even magical in nature, and indeed most of them don't seem to use any magical powers save for being really big.

 A Kaiju is not a normal animal that uses magic to grow really big, it's just a magically spawned entity that is much larger than a land-bound mortal animal could possibly be without suffering from cube square law insufficiencies.
 They aren't using Clout effects, that's _just how big they are_.
 Whether they are giant lizards or giant apes, their stats are pretty much the same.
 And yes, some of them are also magical and have magical disciplines like Fire Starter that allows them to breathe gouts of flame.
 But mostly they just rely on their size.
 They don't even have something that counts as special natural weaponry, their normal attack is a base zero normal damage fist - and they are so big that attacking a human-sized target suffers a -5 penalty to the attack roll - and they _still_ normally flatten things in one pound - because that's how a creature with a 35 strength _rolls_.

 Kaiju can work as "boss monsters" in that they are so out of scale with even large and in-charge characters that finding something that can hurt them _at all_ can be an adventure in itself.

 S: 35 A: 2 I: 4 L: 1 W: 6 C: 1

 Skills: Animal Ken 3; Athletics 4; Combat 5; Perception 4; Stealth 2; Survival 4

 **Story Inspiration:** King Kong, T. Rex.

-**[size=25]Ghosts**[/size]
+## Ghosts

-"_What we have here is what we call a non-repeating phantasm._"
+_"What we have here is what we call a non-repeating phantasm."_

 The most numerous of supernatural creatures is the Ghost.
 One of them could be created every time someone dies, there are over seven billion people, and the number of deaths is one per person.